-The Production planning -> Workstations page displays a list of all the workstations.
+The Production planning -> Workstations page displays a list of all the workstations and their reports.

 - What is a workstation group?

 - Schedule and report workstation maintenance.

 - Assign default departments to operations or workstations.

 |Workstation B2||Department B||15||1|

 There are three key ideas to understanding what a workstation is: